 Does any student with an IEP qualify?

 OA’s programming best serves students with intellectual disabilities.
-If you aren’t sure if your student qualifies, contact Kathleen Coverick at 504-503-1421 and she can arrange to review your student’s IEP and academic history and determine his/her qualifications for our program.
+If you aren’t sure if your student qualifies, contact our front office at 504-503-1421 and we can arrange to review your student’s IEP and academic history and determine his/her qualifications for our program.

 How do I apply?

 Students must apply to attend via EnrollNOLA’s OneApp process.
 You can fill out an application and list CA-Opportunities Academy.
 From there, our team will need your students IEP to verify eligibility.

 My student is 21 now.
 Does he/she qualify?

 Students can stay in OA through the end of the academic year when he/she turns 22.
 So, if a student turns 22 after Sept 30 of this year, he/she could stay in school until the end of May.